Positive family relationships when you have an autistic child

 - Focus on staying connected and committed to each other.
-This gives everyone in your family a sense of belonging and loyalty to each other.
-For example, when one of your children explains something about ASD to someone else, this child is showing family loyalty.
+This gives everyone in your family a sense of belonging.
+For example, when one of your children explains something about autism to someone else, they’re showing family commitment.

-- Encourage your family to work together as a group when roles and responsibilities change because of your child’s ASD.
-For example, older children might get dinner ready if Dad’s busy doing a therapy session with your child with ASD.
+- Encourage your family to work together as a group when roles and responsibilities need to change.
+For example, older children might get dinner ready if you’re busy doing a therapy session with your autistic child.